 There are numerous massage techniques used to achieve relaxation, pain relief, and detoxification.
 From Deep Tissue to Shiatsu, make sure you know the type of massage that you like and that the chair you purchase offers that option.
 Learn more about the different massage techniques and their benefits.

 The intensity of the massage will vary from brand to brand and most massage chairs have various settings so that you can customize the pressure and intensity of the massage.
 When looking at massage chairs, the strength or intensity of the massage is correlated to the number of motors the chair has.
 This means that the more motors there are, the more power and the more intense the massage will be.
 More power is usually better, as you can always soften the intensity of the massage with padding, but adding power to the chair is impossible.

 Most massage chairs are made to fit all body types and sizes.
 However, if you are taller, shorter, wider or thinner than average, you will want to take this into consideration before purchasing your chair.
 If a massage chair has a height or weight limitations, we will note it in the massage chairs specifications.
 Massage chairs will also vary by with width to fit various body types as well.
 If you are larger or smaller than average, make sure to check out our Massage Chair Reviews as we go more in depth.

 Massage Chair Material

 Most massage chairs are covered in leather or synthetic leather.
-Though real leather seems like the best choice and is recommended for other home furnishings, synthetic leather is made to handle the substantial amount of heat created from all of the massage chairs moving parts and from the heating pads (if the chair has heat).
+Real leather seems like the best choice and is recommended for other home furnishings, and synthetic leather is made to handle the substantial amount of heat created from all of the massage chairs moving parts and from the heating pads (if the chair has heat).
 Real leather also requires more maintenance as it is prone to cracking or fading if it is not properly cared for.